Recipe: Summer Buddha Bowls

 No one is quite sure how the Buddha bowl got its name, but it’s possibly a reference to a story about the man himself.
 Each morning Buddha would set out carrying a bowl, and local people would donate any food they could afford to share.
 The resulting culinary patchwork of probably had a similar appearance to its modern incarnation.

-There are no rules – pretty much any combination of vegetables, legumes and grains can be combined to create a meal rich in colour and texture.
-Our showroom consultant (and resident foodie) Brigitte has added chicken breast for an extra protein boost, using NEFF’s meat probe to achieve a perfectly cooked, juicy result.
+There are no rules – pretty much any combination of vegetables, legumes, and grains can be combined to create a meal rich in colour and texture.
+Our kitchen appliance showroom consultant (and resident foodie) Brigitte has added chicken breast for an extra protein boost, using NEFF’s meat probe to achieve a perfectly cooked, juicy result.
 Topped with a sweet, mildly spicy Harissa sauce, even the most die-hard vegetable sceptic will be won over.

 Summer Buddha Bowls